 Raise a Glass

 Say ‘cheers’ to the end of an era at one of Bath’s excellent cocktail bars.
 We’re sure you already have some favourites, but if you’re thirsty for inspiration, check out our recommendations.
-Or, how about soaking up summery vibes at Bath on the Beach with drinks and a few games of table tennis, cornhole, or pétanque with friends?
+Or, how about soaking up summery vibes at Bath on the Beach with drinks and a few games of table tennis, pétanque, or giant jenga with friends?

 Image: Bath on the Beach

 Experience the perfect morning after the night before with Bottomless Brunch at Green Park Brasserie, featuring two delicious dishes and all the Prosecco, mocktails and mimosas you can drink (within reason)!
-Or, stop by between 12 and 5pm and enjoy 2 cocktails for £15.
-There’s also a chance to make the most of the long summer evenings with a cool glass of Aperol Spritz from the pop-up bar outside on the terrace.
+Or stop by between 12 and 5pm and take advantage of the restaurant's fabulous drinks deals, including 2 cocktails for £17, and Aperol Spritz for just £6.
+You'll find more tempting offers nearby at The Bath Stable, where you can sample their brand new range of summer cocktails at two for the price of one (£9.95) from dawn until dusk each day.

-If you’ve met a special someone while studying, why not take them out for graduation drinks at The Botanist, the home of Channel 4’s First Dates?
+If you’ve met a special someone during your studies, why not take them out for graduation drinks at The Botanist, the home of Channel 4’s First Dates?
 Set in a stunning octagonal-shaped former church on Milsom Street, the bar specialises in cocktails with a botanical twist, prepared with a theatrical level of presentation.

 Image: The Botanist